 On foot from Rhos-on-Sea village centre.

-From the village centre there are two routes, the first more scenic, the second more direct.
-Both involve walking uphill; the lower slopes of the Bryn.
+From the village centre there are two routes, the first fairly direct, the second longer but more scenic.
+Both involve walking uphill as you are heading up the lower slopes of the Bryn itself.

 1) The most direct walking route is to follow Rhos Road, which starts from the village having the Cayley public house on its corner.
 Follow it upwards to the traffic lights at its junction with with the B5115, Llandudno Road.
 Cross the road here and continue on to the top of the road where it joins Tan y Bryn Road and you will see the signpost for Bryn Euryn Nature Reserve almost in front of you on the opposite side of the road. .
 There’s a car park a short way up on the right where you will find a notice board and an interpretation guide to the site.

-2) If you’re feeling a bit more energetic, follow the promenade in the direction of Penrhyn Bay, (towards the Little Orme) until you reach Abbey Road on your left on the opposite side of the road.
-Take the turning first right into Church Road and follow it (uphill) to its junction with the B5115, Llandudno Road.
+2) If you’re feeling a bit more energetic, follow the promenade in the direction of Penrhyn Bay, (towards the Little Orme) until you reach Abbey Road on your left and cross the road into it.
+Turn first right into Church Road and follow it (uphill!) to its junction with the B5115, Llandudno Road.
 Cross here and carry on straight past Hickory’s (formerly The Ship pub), into Tan-y-Bryn Road.
 Carry on down here and on your right you will shortly see the signpost for Bryn Euryn Nature Reserve.
 The car park is a short way up on the right where you will find an interpretation guide to the site.

 By bus: From Llandudno it is possible to catch a number 12 bus that travels through Rhos on Sea enroute to Rhyl.
-There’s a handy bus stop just inside Church Drive, opposite Hickory’s.
+There’s a bus stop handy for the Bryn located just inside Church Drive, opposite Hickory’s.
 From there you need only cross the road and walk a shortish distance down Tan y Bryn Road to find the Reserve signposted on your right (as directed in travelling by car).